Biden boosts fuel-economy standards to fight climate change

 While ambitious, the new standards provide adequate lead time for auto manufacturers to comply at reasonable costs, the administration said.
 EPA’s analysis shows the industry can comply with the final standards with modest increases in the numbers of electric vehicles entering the fleet.

-Auto makers continue to invest in and develop zero-emissions vehicles to meet rising consumer demand, while making public commitments to build these vehicles in the future, the EPA said.
-As tailpipe-pollution standards get stronger over four years, sales of EVs and plug-in hybrid vehicles will more than double, the administration projected.
+Despite pushback from the auto industry, the rule will significantly reduce air and climate pollution, Folger said.
+She called the announcement “a win” on climate that will help create “an onramp to a future with zero emissions from our cars and trucks.”

+EPA’s action is “an important step forward that will reduce greenhouse gases and air pollution and improve lung health,” added Harold Wimmer, president and CEO of the American Lung Association.

-“Making cars cleaner is critical to address climate change,″ the EPA said.
+EPA called the new rule critical to address climate change.
 Transportation is the single largest source of greenhouse gas emissions in the United States, making up 29% of all emissions.
 Within the transportation sector, passenger cars and trucks are the largest contributor, accounting for 58% of all transportation-related emissions and 17% of overall U.S. carbon emissions.

 The final standards will contribute toward a goal set by the 2015 Paris climate agreement to keep the increase in the global average temperature to well below 2° Celsius above pre-industrial levels, the EPA said.
 The U.S. rejoined the Paris agreement on Biden’s first day in office after former President Donald Trump had withdrawn the U.S. from the global pact.